hcandelaria/trilogyed-interview/README.md

 ## Creating Data Visualization

 * We will now create the scatter plots for the data analysis using `Matplotlib.scatter()`.
-The altitude stays consistent and will be compare against ` max_temperature, humidity, cloudiness and wind_speed`.
+The altitude stays consistent and will be compare against ` max_temps, humidity, cloudiness and wind_speed`.
   * Example scatter plot: `plt.scatter(x, y, edgecolor, linewidths, marker, alpha, label)`.
 * We most also add the `title, ylabel and xlabel`.
 * As well as output the scatter plot in a `png` image file.